Looking for resources in your area?

 Helping eligible Ohioans transition from institutional settings to either home or community-based environments.

-Assistance for older adults who may need emergency repairs or home modifications.
+Assistance for older Ohioans who own homes and need certain repairs services.

 A managed care program designed for Ohioans who receive BOTH Medicaid and Medicare benefits.